Lane routing

 What gets recorded

-The dashboard shows a Visit link because the server stores a preview URL on each deploy once rollout completes.
-Deploy history also carries the routing shape that was live at the time through app state fields like mode, public_host, host_port, active_slot, and traffic_mode.
+The dashboard shows a Visit link because the server stores a preview_url on each deploy once rollout completes.
+Deploy history also carries the routing shape that was live at the time through app state fields like mode, public_host, host_port, active_slot, traffic_mode, and access_policy.

 Deploy record